smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

     > **NOTE**: The `03_apply.sh` script invokes EMCO CLI tool - `emcoctl` and applies resource template file - `03_logical_cloud_template.yaml` which contains the logical cloud related resources to create in EMCO.

 ### Deploy SmartCity Application
+The setup includes:
+- Onboard SmartCity Application helm charts and profiles
+- Create generic placement intent to specify the edge/cloud cluster locations for each applicaiton of SmartCity
+- Create deployment intent references of the generic placement intent and generic actions intent for SmartCity generic kuberenetes resource: configmap, secret...etc.
+- Approve and Instantiate SmartCityp deployment

 1. Run the command for the SmartCity application deployment with expected result as below:
     ```shell